liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

     Had you going there, didn't we?

-Next we'll show you how to optimize your use of JSON Web Services by using the *JSON Web Services Invoker*.
+Next we'll show you how to optimize your use of JSON web services by using the *JSON Web Services Invoker*.

 ### JSON Web Services Invoker [](id=json-web-services-invoker-liferay-portal-6-2-dev-guide-05-en)

-Using JSON Web Services is easy: you send a request that defines a service method and parameters, and you receive the result as JSON object.
-Below we'll show you why that's not optimal, and introduce a tool that lets you use JSON Web Services more efficiently and pragmatically.
+Using JSON web services is easy: you send a request that defines a service method and parameters, and you receive the result as JSON object.
+Below we'll show you why that's not optimal, and introduce a tool that lets you use JSON web services more efficiently and pragmatically.

 Consider this example: You're working with two related objects: a `User` and its corresponding `Contact`.
 With simple JSON Web Service calls, you first call some